|However, something is stirring, there is a scent in the air. Maybe it's Neo's patio

 dining experience is the room in which you eat, the view out the window, etc. The

-downtown view from the Slice Bar is unique and magnificent; the park view on the
+downtown view from the Slice Bar is unique and magnificent; the park view on the other

-patio in Dallas that overlooks and is adjacent to such a beautiful skyline?
+Dallas that overlooks and is adjacent to such a beautiful skyline?

 KS: When I first enter and glance over at the front bar, I see subway tile, exposed brick,